-JBVAMC-MARL also has a Biodex Balance System SD (Biodex, Shirley, NY) used to evaluate dynamic balance and fall risk.
+JBVAMC-MARL has a Biodex Balance System SD (Biodex, Shirley, NY) used to evaluate dynamic balance and fall risk.
 The system is used to assess a subject’s neuromuscular control by quantifying their ability to maintain dynamic single or double leg postural stability on either a static or unstable surface.
 The system allows researchers to measure a subject’s ability to maintain their center of balance, their ability to move and control their body center of mass, and their ability to remain upright and balanced on unstable surfaces.

 Research studies conducted in the JBVAMC-MARL typically focus on, but are not limited to, persons with amputations, neuromuscular impairments, and musculoskeletal disorders or injuries.
 We also collect data with healthy, able-bodied individuals.

-There are 2 types of pressure measurements available, either in-sole pressure measurement or in-socket pressure measurement.
+There are two types of pressure measurements available, either in-sole pressure measurement or in-socket pressure measurement.
 In-sole pressure analysis involves measuring the pressure applied to the plantar surface of the foot using instrumented insoles placed between the foot and the shoe.
 Pressure analysis of the plantar surface of the foot can be conducted as a stand-alone procedure or in conjunction with a gait analysis.
-Participation time for the subject in a stand-alone pressure analysis lasts approximately 1 hour.
+Participation time for the subject in a stand-alone pressure analysis lasts approximately one hour.
 If conducted in conjunction with gait analysis, preparation time for the subject will increase by approximately 30 minutes, in addition to the setup/preparation time required for a gait analysis without in-sole pressure.

 If the participant wears a prosthesis, instrumented sensors are used to measure the pressure between the residual limb and the socket interface (in-socket pressure measurement).
 In-socket pressure measurement is conducted only in conjunction with a gait analysis.
-Preparation time for the subject will increase by approximately 1 hour, in addition to the set/up preparation time required for a gait analysis without pressure.
+Preparation time for the subject will increase by approximately one hour, in addition to the set/up preparation time required for a gait analysis without pressure.

 Conducted in conjunction with a gait analysis, additional reflective markers are placed along the spine and on the head to measure spinal motion while walking or in a static standing position.
 Preparation time for the subject with the spinal markers will increase by approximately 30 minutes, in addition to the setup/preparation time required for a standard gait analysis.